dangkimbao1999/MartinLMAO/IT Security doc.md

 ## Network security

    * **Depict potential threats when communicating over a network.**

+   Depict potential threats when communicating over a network.
+Unauthorized third party can:
+	* Intercept the traffic between the sender and the receiver, gains access to the info between the two
+	* Manipulate: whatever the sender is sending to the receiver, the communication could be changed, altered
+	* Spoof: Impersonate the sender, the receiver cannot distinguish between the sender and unauthorized third party
+	* Disruption: If you cannot hack it break it.
+The unauthorizeed third party can disrupt communications.

 * **Explain why an attacker might manipulate routing in a network**

+attacks are especially simple when the attacker has access to one of the intermediate stations which relays the communication between the receiver and the receiver.
+Many of the attack are based on routing the routing the traffic over a station that is under control of the attacker.
+The structure of the internet makes it simple to do so.
 * **Explain the following attacks:**
      * **MAC Address Spoofing**

+	 MAC Spoofing: Not too diffucult to change MAC address.
+Certain app use the MAC for authentication purposes, like DHCP, WLAN use mac for restricting network access,...
      * **ARP Spoofing**

+ARP Spoofing: Address resolution protocol for translating IP to MAC such that within the same LAN segment packets can be routed.
+If such a translation is necessary, then the protocol will findout whether a MAC address will belong to an IP address.
+Since you don't want to this all the time so you store it in the ARP cache.
+Attacker poison the ARP cache.
+B wants to send packets to C (192.168.5.19), A reply to B that the MAC address for 192.168.5.19 is A's MAC.
+If A makes sure that C is not listening and responding to B, B will store A's MAC address as the MAC for 192.168.5.19 in its ARP cache.
+Later on all B packets intended for C will be send to A. Is a well-known attack.

+How to prevent: have a static arp cache or check regularly whether a machine's arp cache is the same as the others arp cache and is matching with their own IP.
+Machine can also do ARP queries on its own IP addresses and find out whether somebody else is alreadying responding to this.
      * **IP Spoofing**

+IP Spoofing: Impersonate an IP address.
+A impersonates B's IP and send a message to C, C then answers to B without knowing about A. B is going to see traffic from C. = ddos attack.
+A wil not get much of a respond

      * **TCP Sequence Number Attack**

+	 TCP sequence number attack: A impersonates C in a 3 way handshake.
+A (impersonating C) sends SYN to server B, B then responds by sending a SYN ACK with sequence number = server to C.
+C for some reasons does not respond to B. A then guesses the server sequence number and +1 to it as ACK for the ACK respond and SEQ = client number +1 (previously created by A).
+A successful connection is establish between A and B if A sucessfully guessed the sequence number.
+There were a vulnerability to guess a sequence number.

+In the past there were trust relationships between machines (no cryptographic...).
+A could use this to add its IP to B's trust relationships, close the connection and uses the trusted relationship.
      * **Phishing**
      * **Pharming / DNS Spoofing**
 * **Advantages and disadvantages of security mechanisms and protocols on all layers of the network reference model and compare them.
 Also, give examples for their use.**